DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

 Check for updates:				https://github.com/DrewNaylor/Retiled/releases/latest guinget documentation:			https://github.com/DrewNaylor/Retiled/docs There isn't much in the documentation other than stuff that may be useful and the to-do list/Windows Phone behavior and appearance research.
+As a result, the readme may be more useful.
+You can get to it from the repo link above.

 Email:                    		drewnaylor_apps -AT- outlook.com